Adroiti/docs-for-code-review-tools/RuboCop/Style-ArrayJoin.md

 ## Description

-This cop checks for uses of fairly cryptic `Array#*` to be replaced with `Array#join`.
+This rule checks for uses of fairly cryptic `Array#*` to be replaced with `Array#join`.

-Not all cases can reliably checked, due to Ruby's dynamic types, so we consider only cases when the first argument is an array literal or the second is a string literal.
+Not all cases can reliably checked, due to Ruby's dynamic types, so it considers only cases when the first argument is an array literal or the second is a string literal.

-### Example
+## Examples

 ```ruby
 # bad